sara-nl/IntroHPC_CBM/README.md

 # Introduction to HPC
-### PATC: HPC-based simulations, Engineering and Environment with applications in Bioengineering

-###### SURFsara & CompBioMed
+### SURFsara & CompBioMed

-Examples and exercises for the course Introduction to HPC
+Examples and exercises for the course Introduction to HPC organized by CompBioMed.

-Barcelona, 14 Feb 2018
+Created by Marco Verdicchio.